bencoman/pharo-workingRoadmaps/OutsideWishLists.md

 1. I’m mostly very indifferent to Go, but there’s one feature that I think it gets so very right and wish everyone else would steal right now.
 Your standard library should include a precise parser which for any valid (or, ideally, nearly valid) source code you can parse to an AST then print the AST as a bytewise identical file to the original.

+  * Pharo: Guessing Pharo should excel here.

 2. It should also include a pretty printer that outputs code in a “standard” and correct format.

+  * Pharo: Does have a pretty printer.

 3. It should also be easy to make tools that use the AST representation to make changes to your source code.

+  * Pharo: ? links to any tutorials ?

 4. Basically: I want good refactoring and reformatting tools, and in order to get that I want standard ways of building them.

+  * Pharo: Guessing Pharo shold excel here.

 5. I also want good static analysis tools.
 A well designed language obviates the need for a lot of these, but there’s always room for improvement.

+  * Pharo: May be lacking, but are there any beneficial examples?

 ### Foreign Function Interface

 1. There should be a standard, good, foreign function interface which makes it easy to bind to C libraries which does not expose internals.

+  * Pharo: ?

 2. In reality almost every language has too many ways to do it, none of them good.

+  * Pharo: This seems true with FFI, Alien, NativeBoost - but there is work underway to integrate these.
+(Links?)

 3. Relatedly, *please* run valgrind clean by default.
 I know it’s a pain, and I know it hurts some microbenchmarks, but it makes debugging code integrated with C so much easier.

+  * Pharo: Maybe this is a good idea we could adopt?

 ### Text handling